Physical measures for the geodesic flow tangent to a transversally conformal foliation: Introduction

 Recall that circle bundles over a closed surface $\Sigma$ of genus $\g$ are classified by an integer, their \emph{Euler number}, and that those admitting a transverse foliation are precisely those whose Euler number is, in absolute value, less than $2\g-2$ (this is Milnor-Wood's inequality for which we refer to \cite{Milnor,Wood}).
 The Euler number of a circle bundle $\Pi:M\to\Sigma$ is denoted by $\Eu(\Pi)$.

-A smooth foliation $\F$ transverse to a circle bundle $\Pi:M\to\Sigma$ is obtained from its \emph{holonomy representation} $\hol:\pi_1(\Sigma)\to\dif^{\infty}(S^1)$ by a process called \emph{suspension} and described in \S \ref{suspensioncocycles}.
-When the foliated bundle has a \emph{projective holonomy group} (i.e. the fibers are identified with the real projective line $\R\PP^1$ and the holonomy representation takes its values in the group $\PSL_2(\R)$ of projective transformations of $\R\PP^1$) we say that the data $(\Pi,M,\Sigma,\F)$ is a \emph{foliated $\R\PP^1$-bundle with projective holonomy}.
+A smooth foliation $\F$ transverse to a circle bundle $\Pi:M\to\Sigma$ is obtained from its \emph{holonomy representation} $\hol:\pi_1(\Sigma)\to\dif^{\infty}(S^1)$ by a process called \emph{suspension} (see \cite{CL}).
+When the foliated bundle has a \emph{projective holonomy group} (i.e. each fibers is identified with the real projective line $\R\PP^1$ and the holonomy representation takes its values in the group $\PSL_2(\R)$ of projective transformations of $\R\PP^1$) we say that the data $(\Pi,M,\Sigma,\F)$ is a \emph{foliated $\R\PP^1$-bundle with projective holonomy}.

 Let $(\Pi,M,\Sigma,\F)$ be a foliated $\R\PP^1$-bundle with projective holonomy and suppose $\Sigma$ is endowed with a hyperbolic metric $m$.
 Say a smooth Riemannian metric $g$ on $M$ is \emph{admissible} if for every leaf $L$ the restriction $\Pi_{|L}:(L,g_{|L})\to(\Sigma,m)$ is a Riemannian cover.
 In that case $G_t$ preserves the fibers of the bundle $\Pi_{\star}:\hM\to T^1\Sigma$ induced by the differential of $\Pi$, and the fiber direction, which as we shall prove is invariant by the flow, is a good candidate for being the central direction.